matthieu-bt/business-guide/source/members/revokeadmin.rst

     :class: with-shadow

-This user will still be a member of your Business account but will no longer have access to administrative functions.
+This user will still be a member of your Skribble Business, but will no longer have access to admin functions.

 .. image:: revoking_removed.png